Almost contact 5-folds are contact: Surgery and good ace fibrations

 \begin{definition} An almost contact Lefschetz fibration is an almost contact pencil $(f,B,C)$ with $B=\emptyset$.
 A contact Lefschetz fibration is a contact pencil $(f,B,C)$ with $B=\emptyset$. \end{definition}

+\begin{definition} An almost contact exceptional fibration on $(M,\xi,\omega)$ is a triple $(f,C,E)$ where $(f,C)$ is an almost contact Lefschetz fibration and $E$ a non--empty collection of embedded 3--spheres with trivial normal bundle such that $f$ restricts to the Hopf fibration on any of them. \end{definition} An almost contact exceptional fibration will be shortened to an ace fibration. \begin{definition} An ace fibration is said to be good if the curves $C$ and the spheres in $E$ are contact submanifolds of $(M,\xi,\omega)$, the contact structure in any $3$--sphere of $E$ is the standard tight contact structure and any smooth fibre $F$ of $f$ satisfies $c_1(\xi_F)=0$. \end{definition}

 An almost contact Lefschetz fibration can be obtained out of an almost contact Lefschetz pencil by performing a surgery along the base locus.
 In particular, each connected component of the link $B$ is replaced by a standard $3$--sphere $(\sS^3,\xi_{std})$.
-This leads to the notion of contact blow--up.
-The aim of this section is to produce such a fibration for a good almost--contact pencil on a $5$--dimensional manifold.
+The aim of this Section is to produce a good ace fibration from a good almost contact pencil on a $5$--dimensional manifold.